kezmcd1903/qubit_reset/README.md

-# qubit_reset
-Optimising Qubit Reset in Open Quantum Systems
+# Optimising Qubit Reset in Open Quantum Systems

 This README file describes the general file structure and also serves as a bit of documentation.